Asset Drawdown Strategy in Retirement

 Optimal Withdrawal Sequencing: Account Selection

 In general, the retirement strategy for withdrawal sequencing follows a staged approach.
-Most commonly, you spend first from a brokerage account and then tax-deferred money.
+Most commonly, you spend from a brokerage account and then tax-deferred money.
 Then, finally, utilize tax-free (Roth) assets.

 This sequence is an optimal retirement strategy as it allows tax-sheltered accounts to grow while spending down the taxable accounts.
 Spending taxable money first decreases taxes (via less tax drag) because as you spend it down, there is less to tax!